vatlab/sos/doc/sos_format_v1.md

 Output files of a step can be specified by item `output`.
-Whereas `input` is a directive to overide or change SoS provided variable `step_input` to produce one or more variable `input`, the `output` is a directive to specify `step_output` which should be `[]` if no output is generated (or of interest), or output of the step, which should be the collection of all output files if step action is executed multiple times.
+Whereas `input` is a directive to overide or change SoS provided variable `step_input` to produce one or more variable `input`, the `output` is a directive to specify `step_output` which should be `[]` if no output is generated (or of interest), or output of the step, which should be the collection of all output files if step action is executed multiple times. **duplicated output files will be automatically discarded**.

 ```python